dustinpfister/blog_posts/_posts/canvas-example-grid-defense.md

 ## 6 - The utils lib

 Like many of my other canvas examples I add a general utility library.
 This is a custom set of functions for each canvas example that will change a little from one example to another.
-However often there is a few functions that will show up accross just about all canvas examples also.
+However often there is a few functions that will show up across just about all canvas examples also.

 ```js
 var utils = {};